-Usually, the talk of wages is taboo; I would display the package you are offering on the advert.
+Usually, the talk of wages is taboo so I would display the package you are offering on the advert.
 Then, applicants know exactly what they are walking into, there is really no point in having an interview and then the potential employee not being happy with the remuneration on offer.

-Economics comes to play, like most things even employing people you have to consider supply and demand.
+When employing people you have to consider supply and demand.
 If your location has low unemployment then you will probably pay more to attract potential employees, if you have high unemployment, then you might be okay to advertise at the living wage.
-One thing worth noting, sometimes paying more costs less, especially if it brings in a better calibre of person and for existing employees, it means they don’t leave for another job, and you have to advertise, recruit and retrain.
+One thing worth noting is that sometimes paying more costs less, especially if it brings in a better calibre of person and for existing employees, it means they don’t leave for another job, and you have to advertise, recruit and retrain.